wp-plugins/advanced-twitter-embedded-tweets-shortcode/readme.txt

 	* Easily can put twitter single post on your wordpress website everywhere you want.
 	* Many available attributes.
 	* Photo or Video Post can be embedded as well
+	* Can embed Multiple Tweets on Same page.

 == Installation ==